“The amount of data dealt with in the worlwide society will expand explosively by a factor of 200.”

 What Is Real-Time Processing?

-Banks also process millions of customer transactions on a daily basis.
+Banks also process millions of customer transactions daily.
 Incorporating Real-time Data Processing mechanisms in their transactional logging framework helps them ensure that legitimate transactions get approved, and fraudulent transactions are detected.

 Some of the most popular and well-established Real-time Data Processing tools are Apache Spark, Apache Kafka, Amazon Kinesis, Apache Samza, Apache Flume, Azure Stream Analytics, Azure Stream Analytics, IBM Streaming Analytics, Google Cloud Dataflow, Apache NIFI, and Apache Storm.